 - A multifunctional device is available in the library for photocopying, printing and scanning.
 Patrons must first open a deposit account before using the device to copy and/or print.
 Open your deposit account and add money to it at the circulation desk.
-The circulation desk accepts cash and check payments. - Scanning is available free of charge and does not require a deposit account.
-Scans may be sent via email or saved to a USB flash drive. - The costs per page for copying and printing are:
+The circulation desk accepts cash and check payments.
+Credit card payments are accepted through the library system when arranged in advance with library staff. - Scanning is available free of charge and does not require a deposit account.
+Scans may be sent via email or saved to a USB flash drive - Official seminary forms for the Registrar or Business Office may be printed for free.
+Make inquiries at the Circulation Desk. - The costs per page for copying and printing are:

 8.5 x 11 Single sided 4 cents

-Black & White Double sided 7 cents
+Double sided 7 cents

-8.5 x 14 Single sided 6 cents
+Black & White 8.5 x 14 Single sided 6 cents

 Double sided 11 cents

 11 x 17 Single sided 8 cents

 Double sided 14 cents

-Color 8.5 x 11 Single sided 10 cents
+8.5 x 11 Single sided 10 cents

 Double sided 19 cents

 8.5 x 14 Single sided 15 cents

-Double sided 28 cents
+Color Double sided 28 cents

 11 x 17 Single sided 20 cents

 Double sided 38 cents